elaforge/karya/doc/INSTALL.md

 - Build optimized binaries: `bin/mk binaries`.
 It will try to link to CoreMIDI on the mac and to JACK on linux.
-If for some reason you don't have either of those, you can run `midi=stub bin/mk` to link the stub MIDI driver, but now it will never produce any MIDI so what was the point?
-Even with the "im" backend, it uses MIDI to tell the DAW when to start playing.
-You could go totally non-MIDI by bypassing the DAW and just play the output audio directly, `build/opt/stream_audio` will do that.
+If for some reason you don't have either of those or they don't work, you can run `midi=stub bin/mk` to link the stub MIDI driver.
+This could be useful if you are using `im` only, and don't want to deal with JACK.
+In that case, you can go non-MIDI and turn on `LCmd.im_play_direct` to have karya play the audio itself.

 - Go read `doc/quickstart.md`.